djbrieck/brieckspro/content/posts/does-ipfs-cluster-pins-show-up-in-the-local-ipfs/index.md

 ipfs pin ls --type=recursive
 ```

+## Clonclusion

 So this does work as expected.
-Pins you add with ipfs-cluster-ctl  will show up as pinned when running ipfs commands.
+Pins you add with ipfs-cluster-ctl  will show up as pinned when running ipfs pin ls command, etc.

-WARNING:
+**WARNING**:
-if it does not show up then you may have multiple ipfs file systems on your computer.
-For example you have or had ipfs running as your personal user and now you have added an ipfs user.
+If it does not show up then you may have multiple ipfs file systems configured on your computer.
+For example, you are probably runing your ipfs cluster as a different user.